Syssos/Go_Shell/README.md

 ### Configuration
 When the gofsh shell is first installed the default logger settings will have the logfile stored in /tmp.
 If you would like to have a more permanent log file, it is recommended that the settings file is updated.

 Gofsh uses settings generated with information saved in a TOML file.
-These settings are stored and configured in the [``` /etc/gofsh/config/LogSettings.toml ```](https://github.com/Syssos/gofsh/blob/main/etc/config/config/LogSettings.toml) file.
+These settings are stored and configured in the file [``` /etc/gofsh/config/LogSettings.toml ```](https://github.com/Syssos/gofsh/blob/main/etc/config/config/LogSettings.toml).

 Changing the LogFile value to the path and filename you would like to use will change where the log file is saved.